stuartofmt/videostream/README.md

 **Note - testing is usually done on a Raspberry Pi 3B+ The following should be noted:

-Using Debian Buster - no problems have been encountered and these instructions are valid Using Debian Bullseye - there are problems with the Pi camera at the OS level - even when using libcamera-hello These peoblems apparently do not happen with the Pi 4 on the Pi3B with buster errors from videostream (Empty Frame Detected) occur.
-These error do not occur with a USB camera - kust the Pi camera
+**Using Debian Buster - no problems have been encountered and these instructions are valid**

+**Using Debian Bullseye - there are problems with the Pi camera at the OS level - even when using libcamera-hello**

+**These peoblems apparently do not happen with the Pi 4 on the Pi3B with buster errors from videostream (Empty Frame Detected) occur.
+These error do not occur with a USB camera - just the Pi camera**
-**

 ---

 ### Installing python libraries